A Statistical Study of the Compressible Energy Cascade Rate in Solar Wind Turbulence: Parker Solar Probe Observations: Observational Results

 \section{Observational Results}

 In order to compute the compressible and incompressible energy cascade rate, we constructed correlation functions of the different turbulent fields at different time lags $\tau$ in the interval $\tau=[30,3480]$s.
 Therefore, once we had the energy cascade as a function of the time increments and in order to quantify statistically these increments, we took the average of the absolute values in the largest MHD scales, i.e., $\tau=[1000,3000]$s to obtain representative values of each event in the large scales \citep{H2017a,A2020}.
+It is worth to note that, the sign of the cascade rate can vary within the inertial range \citep{So2007} (showing a constant negative or positive sign for different time lags in the MHD range), which is related to the direct and inverse nature of the energy cascade rate \citep[see,][]{Co2015,H2017a,A2020}. \ADD{In particular, in the present paper, we focused on the study of the absolute value of the energy cascade in the MHD scales.
+In section \ref{Sign}, we have also included an analysis of the limitations when using the absolute value of the cascade by making a comparison with the signed cascade rate.} Finally, for the statistical convergence of the energy cascade rate, we analysed in detailed the correlation functions to assure its convergence, i.e. the constant value in the MHD scales).
+Further discussion is described in the Appendix \ref{appe}.